org-formation/org-formation-cli/docs/cloudformation-resources.md

 The template above specifies that:
 - Every account, including the master account, gets a ``Detector`` resource.
 - Ever account, except for the master account, gets a ``Master`` resource.
-- The ``MasterAccount`` gets a Member resource for each account that is refered to from the ``Master`` resource in that account.
+- The ``MasterAccount`` gets a Member resource for each account that is referred to from the ``Master`` resource in that account.

-yes, the creation of ``Master`` resources to 'Members' and ``Member`` ressources to the Master account is confusing.
+yes, the creation of ``Master`` resources to 'Members' and ``Member`` resources to the Master account is confusing.
 This, unfortunately, is how Guardduty works in CloudFormation.

 ### Fn::EnumTargetAccounts/Regions